 Running device tests for iOS apps ⚓

-Xcode Build for testing for iOS performs xcodebuild’s
+The Xcode Build for testing for iOS Step performs the

-build-for-testing action: it builds the tests defined in your iOS project’s Xcode scheme.
-The Step exports a .zip file that contains your test directory (by default, it’s Debug-iphoneos) and the
+build-for-testing action: it builds the tests defined in your iOS app’s Xcode scheme.
+The Step exports a .zip file that contains your test directory (by default, it’s

-Xcode Build for testing for iOSStep to your workflow.
+Add the Xcode Build for testing for iOS Step to your Workflow.

-Scheme nameinput, set the Xcode Scheme you want to use.
+In the Scheme name input, set the Xcode Scheme you want to use.
 By default, the value of the input is the

 $BITRISE_SCHEMEEnvironment Variable which is stored when your app is created.